microsoft/vscode-docs/api/ux-guidelines/walkthroughs.md

 **✔️ Do**

 - Use helpful images to add context to the current Walkthrough step.
 - Make sure images work across different color themes.
 Use SVGs with VS Code's [Theme Colors](/api/references/theme-color) if possible.
-The [Color Mapper](https://www.figma.com/community/plugin/1218260433851630449) Figma plugin enables easy theming of SVGs.
+The [Visual Studio Code Color Mapper](https://www.figma.com/community/plugin/1218260433851630449) Figma plugin enables easy theming of SVGs.
 - Provide actions (for example, View all Commands) for each step.
 Use verbs where possible.

 ❌ Don't